akvankorlaar/NeuralNetworkBlog/NeuralNetworkBlog.md

 So our dataset has 100 rows, containing leave size and shrub height of two different shrub species.
-The task of the neural network will be to, given some shrubs leave size, and some shrubs height, to predict the shrub species.
+The task of the neural network will be to, given some shrub leave size, and some shrub height, to predict the shrub species.
 In this example the leave size and shrub height are the input features, and will be the neural networks input.
-The shrub species is the target class, and will be the neural networks output.
-In our example we will have 2 classes: Hazel Shrub and Alder Buckthorn Shrub.
+The shrub species is what the neural network has to predict, and will be the neural networks output.
+In our example we will have 2 target classes: Hazel Shrub and Alder Buckthorn Shrub.
 We only have 2 classes here so the task is called a **binary classifcation**, because our neural network needs to be able to predict one of these two classes given the input data.